UNHOLY AWAKENING – THE RAVENSGATE CHRONICLES

 “No problem,” responded Karl.
 “Before we get started, I’d like you to know that Bev here is a psychic medium.
 She’s very gifted, and we’ve been working together for some time now.
 Is that okay?”

-“Sure.
-I called a psychic hotline once,” I responded in a skeptical joking tone.
+“Sure,” I said skeptically.
 “You’re the expert.
 You know what works.
 What did Sandy tell you about the house?”

 “She said she was drawn here… as if called,” Karl said.
 “She mentioned experiencing some of the typical phenomena associated with hauntings, such as cold spots, things disappearing and reappearing in different places, something tugging at her blanket at night.”

 Beverly spoke up.
-“Cole, why did you move in?”
+“Cole, why did you move into Sandy’s house?”

 “Well, after Sandy disappeared, I knew there was more to it than the abandonment story the police gave.
 There had to be something they missed.
 I had this urge to move in, to try to find her.”

-“So you, too, were called to the house,” Beverly said.
+“So you, too, were called here,” Beverly said.

 “Where do think she might be?” continued Beverly.